Monday, August 21, 2006

 I quickly learned that this artist's name was Jonny Lang and he had begun performing blues professionally when he was a mere fourteen years old.
 This song is entitled, "Breaking Me" and the desperation in his voice surprised me coming from someone so young.
 How young?
-Well, here's one of Jonny's early concerts.
-I think he was around fifteen when this was made:
+Fifteen.
+Fifteen freaking years old and already a bona fide blues guitarist and singer!

 I went and saw Jonny Lang in concert last Wednesday.
 If you like blues, soul, rock or anything in between I highly recommend catching his show.
 He's a little older now, married, and he's polished his voice and guitar skills and he's only getting better.
 What does this have to do with tarot?
 Why, the Blues, of course.

 Blues Music is a distinctly American music genre.
 It is a mixture of African and European styles, produced by African slaves mainly in the southern United States.
 The songs were meant to be sad and mournful dialogues between the singer and his instrument.
 The "call-and-response" style is a hallmark of the blues style as well as the passionate emotions and heartbreaking lyrics that speak of loneliness, depression, and oppression.
 It's a haunting and soulful style and it takes a great deal of musical accomplishment to play it well, but it seems that no matter who you are, everyone can and does "sing the blues" from time to time.

 Tarot encompasses the wide range of human experience and emotion, and as such there are a number of cards where the blues are depicted, but the one I feel most singularly represents the emotional landscape of the blues is the Five of Cups.